Sparkling Cider Apple Chutney

 - 2 teaspoons olive oil

-- 2 1/2 cups apple, peeled and chopped into about 1/4 inch cubes (approximately 2 or 3 apples, I used Fuji)
+- 3 medium apples, peeled and chopped into about 1/4 inch cubes - I used Fuji)

 - 1 cup Martinelli's Sparkling Cider or Sparkling Apple-Pear Juice

 - 1 teaspoon chopped fresh thyme

 - Brie Crostini - toasted baguette slices with chutney, a slice of Brie cheese and chopped pecans

 - Appetizer - Cucumber slices with goat cheese, chutney, and optional crumbled bacon, if desired